daleonpz/Notes/Books/The-pragmatic-programer.md

     - Know when to stop: artists will tell you that all the hard work is ruined if you don't know when to stop.
 If you add layer upon layer, detail over detail, the painting becomes lost in the paint.
     - Sometimes it's better to ship good code sooner than perfect code in the future.
 Users can give you feedback and make your code better in the future.

-- **Tip 08**: Invest regulary in your knowdlegde portafolio
+- **Tip 08**: Invest regularly in your knowledge portfolio
-    - Your knowledge portafolio:
+    - Your knowledge portfolio:
         - Serious investors invest regularly—as a habit.
         - Diversification is the key to long-term success.
         - Smart investors balance their portfolios between conservative and high-risk, high-reward investments.